 Business balance transfer credit cards FAQ

 Balance transfer credit cards for businesses work similarly to personal balance transfer credit cards, yet there are plenty of additional details to keep in mind.
-The following questions and answers can shed more light on business balance transfer cards and how they work.

 Are balance transfers with a business credit card any different from a standard transfer?